 The IPN field contains a 6 octet value, interpreted as a 48-bit unsigned integer and used to detect replay of protected group addressed robust management frames.

 The MIC field contains a message integrity code calculated over the robust management frame as specified in 11.4.4.5 and 11.4.4.6.
+The length of the MIC field depends on the specific cipher negotiated, either BIP (8 octets) or BIP-GMAC-128 (16 octets), or BIP-GMAC-256 (16 octets).

 Instruct the editor to modify the following sub-sections of 11.4.3 as indicated: